 Why is Certificate Transparency needed?

-While it is feasible for browsers to detect forged or fake SSL certificates, it is difficult for browsers to detect mistakenly issued certificates or certificates that have been issued by a certificate authority (CA) that’s been compromised or gone rogue.
-The Certificate Transparency Project aims to solve this issue by implementing an open framework of: Certificate logs, Certificate monitors and Certificate auditors.
+While it is feasible for browsers to detect forged or fake SSL Certificates, it is difficult for browsers to detect mistakenly issued Certificates or Certificates that have been issued by a CA that’s been compromised or gone rogue.
+Google's Certificate Transparency Project aims to solve this issue by implementing an open framework of: Certificate logs, Certificate monitors and Certificate auditors.

 The CT project describes the 3 main goals:

 - To make it impossible (or at least very difficult) for a CA to issue an SSL Certificate for a domain without the Certificate being visible to the owner of that domain

 - To provide an open auditing and monitoring system that lets any domain owner or CA determine whether Certificates have been mistakenly or maliciously issued

 - To protect users from being duped by Certificates that were mistakenly or maliciously issued

 What are the features of the Certificate Transparency?